 - We do not fund the ‘service user’ groups of larger charities.
 These charities usually have enough access to funding.

 Think you are eligible?

-Then fill out this application and email it to firstname.lastname@example.org by midnight on Sunday 24th June.
+Apply here or fill out this application and email it to email@example.com by the date mentioned in our funding round timeline.
 If you need help with the application contact us.